molsonkiko/NppCSharpPluginPack/docs/README.md

 This is all because I registered the controls in the form with the `KeyUp`, `KeyDown`, and `KeyPress` handlers in [NppCSharpPlugin/Forms/NppFormHelper.cs](/NppCSharpPluginPack/Forms/NppFormHelper.cs).

-You will notice that the DarkModeTestForm discussed below does not have these nice responses to keys, because I did not register those handlers for its controls.
+You will notice that the DarkModeTestForm discussed below *does not have these nice responses to keys*, because I did not register those handlers for its controls.

 ## Dark mode test form ##